manfred-ackermann/sibling-chicken-leg/README.md

 - GitHub expressjs/morgan (http request logger middleware)
 - GitHub visionmedia/jade (robust, elegant, feature rich template engine)

+and last but not least Bootstrap.

-That's it ... let's see how far it get's.
+That's it ... now let's see how far it get's.